hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 !!! important

-    We don't recommend using QBFT or IBFT 2.0 networks with three nodes for production purposes.
+    We recommend using QBFT or IBFT 2.0 networks with at least four nodes in production environments.

 ### Speed